citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 While we usually try to make games go as fast as possible, there are also times we need to intentionally put delays.
 File I/O is a good example.

 On a real 3DS, Super Mario Maker would take quite a while to create the huge Extra Data on the SD Card - about 3 minutes!
-On Citra, this process finishes instantly - only at the cost that the 'Creating Extra Data' scene would loop forever. [wwylele](https://github.com/wwylele) discovered that sleeping the thread for a very short period would fix the issue.
+On Citra, this process finished instantly - only at the cost that the 'Creating Extra Data' scene would loop forever. [wwylele](https://github.com/wwylele) discovered that sleeping the thread for a very short period would fix the issue.

 We then measured and added a delay of 39000ns to all IPC (Inter-Process Communication) calls - but as it turned out, this didn't fix the issue.
 The reason was quite obvious: I/O operations take much longer than your average IPC call.